Padel Scoring System

 Why it matters

-Knowing whether a match is being played with Golden Point or traditional advantage scoring changes how much risk to take at 40–40 — it is worth clarifying before the first game, not discovering mid-deuce.
+Knowing whether a match is being played with Golden Point or traditional advantage scoring changes how much risk to take at 40–40.
+It is worth clarifying before the first game, not discovering mid-deuce.

 Frequently asked questions